CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-See the full ranking →This product ranks #12 of 13 in Car Shampoo.Three above it ↓
+This product ranks #20 of 21 in Car Shampoo.Three above it ↓

 TL;DR Adequate budget-tier cleaner that removes road film without stripping wax, with a Prop 65 warning from trace manufacturing impurities and a skin-sensitizer preservative (CMIT/MIT) that warrants attention for people with chemical sensitivities.

 A cleaning formula that lifts dirt and road grime from painted surfaces at 1 oz per gallon in a two-bucket wash or per the foam cannon directions on the bottle label.
-Amazon reviews across 2,400-plus verified purchases confirm it cleans routine contamination, produces adequate foam, and rinses away streak-free.
+Owners confirm it cleans routine contamination, produces adequate foam, and rinses away streak-free.
 The label claim that it won't strip wax is consistent with community expectations at the standard dilution.
 Performance lands at the category average, not above it.

 Best for owners who want a dependable, widely available budget wash soap and aren't prioritizing foam volume or enthusiast-grade suds lubricity.
 The 64 oz concentrate with pack options makes it an economical choice for high-frequency washing.
 Skip it if you have a CMIT/MIT sensitivity or prefer to minimize Prop 65 exposure; for a cleaner with a stronger safety profile, look for a product carrying EPA Safer Choice certification.